microsoft/CollectServiceFabricData/docs/kustoQuickStart.md

 ### collectsfdata.exe commands to delete / drop table when no longer needed

 1. to view all tables: collectsfdata.exe -kp list
-1. to drop table: collectsfdata.exe -kp <%table name%>
-     ex: collectsfdata.exe -kp trace_jagilber_0000000000000001
+2. to drop table: collectsfdata.exe -kp <%table name%>ex: collectsfdata.exe -kp trace_jagilber_0000000000000001
-1. to verify table has been deleted / dropped (not necessary): collectsfdata.exe -kp list
+3. to verify table has been deleted / dropped (not necessary): collectsfdata.exe -kp list

 ### kusto commands to delete / drop table when no longer needed

 1. open url: https://dataexplorer.azure.com
-1. to view all tables: .show tables
+2. to view all tables: .show tables
-1. to view all tables with name match: .show tables | where TableName contains "<%filter%>"
-     ex: .show tables | where TableName contains "jagilber"
+3. to view all tables with name match: .show tables | where TableName contains "<%filter%>"ex: .show tables | where TableName contains "jagilber"
-1. to drop table: .drop table <%table name%>
-     ex: .drop table trace_jagilber_0000000000000001
-     note: on success, output will display all tables remaining
+4. to drop table: .drop table <%table name%>ex: .drop table trace_jagilber_0000000000000001note: on success, output will display all tables remaining
-1. to verify table has been deleted / dropped (not necessary): .show table <%table name%>
+5. to verify table has been deleted / dropped (not necessary): .show table <%table name%>

 ## kusto commands

 - to show all tables: .show tables
 - query to display previous queries: .show queries
 - drop table: .drop table <%table name%>
 - ingestion failures: .show ingestion failures
 - table ingestion time: <%table name%> | top 1 by Timestamp asc | project ingestion_time()

 ## troubleshooting

 1. E_WRONG_NUBER_OF_FIELDS. this can be caused by setting 'UseKustoBlobAsSource' to true. some events are still not csv compliant. to resolve, set  'UseKustoBlobAsSource' to false.

 ```text
     5:QueueMonitor:error: Ingestion error total:(46): {